Yoghurt (747)

 Dosage: An approximate guide for usage is 1 to 2 drop mini spoons (1 Drop = 1/64th teaspoon) to 1 litre of milk.
 But this dosage level in not critical and can be increased or decreased without problems being caused.
 Increase dosage for faster incubation or if the mix has added solids such as cream, sugar, powder etc.

-Yoghurt 747 is ideal for tub set and stirred yoghurts, Greek style yoghurts, thick body drinking yoghurt and strained yoghurt (Labnah).
+Yoghurt 747 is ideal for tub set and stirred yoghurts, Greek style yoghurts, thick body drinking yoghurt and strained yoghurt (labneh).
 It has a fast incubation like Y986 but a different flavour and texture profile.

 Acidification: Medium to Fast